nickyiliwang0000/h/stuff-you-need-to-know/bulletin-boards/bootcamp-1-bulletin-board.md

 ### Bootcamp calendar
 We use [this](https://calendar.google.com/calendar/embed?src=hackeryou.com_ckj6930nr6kraakaisos09cccs%40group.calendar.google.com&ctz=America%2FToronto) Google Cal to post all important dates & events throughout the Bootcamp and beyond!
-All events and dates for your cohort will be denoted by "2019 Fall Bootcamp - (event)".
+All events and dates for your cohort will be denoted by "2020 Winter 1 Bootcamp - (event)".

 ### Important links & Info
 Feedback form: https://forms.gle/g9f6G8LB5FfJZFSF6